Ford extended warranty: cost, coverage and plans

 Ford’s repeated denial of transmission-related warranty claims eventually led to multiple class-action lawsuits and a fine in Australia.

-Considering the average cost and Ford’s mixed reputation for reliability, it may be wise to consider other options before purchasing a Ford Protect Extended Service Plan.
+Considering the average cost and Ford’s mixed reputation for both reliability and customer service, it may be wise to consider other options before purchasing a Ford Protect ESP.

 » MORE: Pros and cons of extended auto warranties